Center for Strategic and International Studies: 1990s

+21st century

 In 2013, CSIS moved from its K Street headquarters to a new location on Rhode Island Avenue in Washington, D.C.
 The new building cost $100 million to build and has a studio for media interviews and room to host conferences, events, lectures and discussions.
 The building is located in Washington, D.C.'s Dupont Circle neighborhood and will earn LEED Platinum Certification.